dpicca/NavierStockerSentimentFlow/README.md

 ## Installation

-You can install the package via pip:
+* You can install the package via pip:

 ```sh
 pip install git+https://github.com/dpicca/SentimentFlow
 ```

+* You also need [Senticnet](https://sentic.net/downloads/) (Choose the file based on your language).
-You also need Senticnet.
-You can find a copy here: [https://zenodo.org/records/11449904](https://zenodo.org/records/11449904)
+    * You can find a copy for English here: [https://zenodo.org/records/11449904](https://zenodo.org/records/11449904)

 ## Dependencies